Hockey Coach Resume Example

 - Manage an NCAA team, while also leading recruitment and retainment efforts of talented athletes.

 Remember to use powerful action verbs and Hockey terminology that showcases your knowledge of the sport.
-Also, take into consideration the specific job for which you are applying and tailor your descriptions so that they match those in the job listing.

 See example content below.